MaslowCommunityGarden/Wave-Joint/README.md

 The orginal files were setup for 1/4" bit and about 1/32nd of tolerance in the cut.

-Reference the Instructions tab for intsructures on Part A cut and Part B cut.
+Reference the Instructions tab for intsructions on Part A cut and Part B cut.